Kutch Gurjar Kshatriya: Clans

-The community consists of clans like Rathod, Chauhan, Chawda, Jethwa, Yadav, Chudasama, Parmar, Taunk, Solanki, Sawaria, Vaghela, Vegad, Varu, Maru, Gohil, Padhiyar, Bhalsod, etc., who enjoy same status.
-However, most of people prefer to prefix Mistri to their name.
+The community consists of clans like Rathod, Chauhan, Chawda, Jethwa, Yadav, Chudasama, Parmar, Taunk, Solanki, Sawaria, Vaghela, Vegad, Varu, Maru, Gohil, Padhiyar, Bhalsod, who enjoy same status.
+However, earlier till decade of 1950, independence of India, most of people of the community preferred to prefix Mistri (Mesteri) to their name as a mark of identification of their caste and profession (contractor).